Updated: Jun 22

 To weigh in on the importance of body and self-care, together the panelists unpacked what it means to body shame and at the same time relayed their own personal stories.
 At one point during the conversation Jess Weiner points out, “We share this language of body shame and I think what is really important for us to remember is that this is such an individual and unique journey and we’re not alone.”
 What’s interesting is the fact that this loathing can be found under one roof – online.
 Studies have found that the biggest target of body shaming is a woman’s weight along with many other factors.

-Because we have become an increasingly visual society, based in part on what we see on social media, we are able to notice and put on display our own negative views about ourselves and others with a single comment or post.
+Due to our society becoming more visual, based in part on what we see on social media, we are able to notice and put on display our own negative views about ourselves and others with a single comment or post.
 As a result, one can’t help but be consumed through the funnel of negativity and shame.
 However, it does not, and should not, end there.
 Together as women and allies we can pull ourselves out of the vortex of self-doubt through community, ownership, and holding space.

 Although our personal journey and stories of dealing with weight loss, a pimple, hair loss, or even eczema can be stressful, we can also find comfort in knowing that we are not alone and that we all have a community of people who can either understand what we are going through or sympathize.
 Nikki Gomez beautifully stated that “We’re perpetuating that belief system within ourselves.
 So, the more we can even be conscious of the language we use when we’re talking about our own bodies and our image, the more likely we are to actually shift our mindset around it.”
 Finding community and holding space for others not only brings on a feeling of support but of accountability for a better frame of mind.
 Even if you are not a part of a formal community of women or peers, paying attention to the language your loved ones use when they talk about themselves or others can make a huge impact, even if the gesture seems small at first.
 “I do think these conversations should keep going,” says Dr. Gohara.
 “What’s so special about Dove is that they’ve taken the guesswork out of body love for us because they’re starting a conversation and they’re also providing products for our skin that are good for us.
 I think it’s great to just get started, accept it, and give yourself the ability to start loving your body.”
 Holding space for ourselves allows for others to hold space as well.